-The requirements of this Statement are effective for reporting periods beginning after December 15, 2020.
+The requirements of this Statement were effective for reporting periods beginning after December 15, 2020; however, in light of the COVID-19 pandemic, the effective date has been postponed by one year.
 Earlier application is encouraged.

 In January 2020, the GASB issued Statement No. 92 - Omnibus 2020.
 The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.